Pediatric Feeding Disorders

 • Plagiocephaly, or of asymmetry of the skull

-• Cervical (Neck) extension or torticollis
+• Cervical (Neck) movement or torticollis

 • Gains in all Developmental areas